Piedra (Spain): Geography

 It rises near Campillo de Dueñas, in the province of Guadalajara, Castile-La Mancha.
-The Piedra has an irregular flow, due to the long dry season of the summer months, with often heavy rainfall in the spring and autumn.
+The Piedra has an irregular flow, due to the long sunny season of the summer months, with often heavy rainfall in the spring and autumn.
 The mean discharge at Monasterio de Piedra is 1.22 m3/s.

 The river is often said to rise at Cimballa, in the province of Zaragoza, but it actually rises near Campillo de Dueñas, although the upper reaches are often dry in the summer months.
 Springs at Campillo amplify the flow, so that it always has water below this point.

 From Cimballa, the Piedra flows down to the water gardens of the Monasterio de Piedra where the calcareous water has formed a Karst topography of waterfalls and rocky pools.
 The place is popular with visitors, for it is a kind of oasis in the surrounding arid and harsh mountainous landscape.
 After leaving the Monasterio the river descends to La Tranquera Dam at Nuévalos.
 The rivers Mesa, Ortiz and Munebraga also feed the reservoir and may be considered tributaries of the Piedra.
 From La Tranquera, the river flows past Carenas and joins the Jalón near Castejón de las Armas and Ateca.